-Penetrating damp through walls What can be done to stop penetrating damp.
+What can be done to stop penetrating damp entering walls?

-What is penetrating damp? simply put it refers to the fact that water through one cause or another is entering the walls, sometimes appearing inside.
-This can appear as spots of damp on a wall such as a bedroom or landing or it may appear, around window frames and lintels as it trickles down the wall it can run along horizontal timbers beams etc.
+What is penetrating damp? simply put it refers to the fact that water through one cause or another is entering deep inside the fabric of a wall, sometimes appearing inside.
+This can appear as spots of damp on a wall such as a bedroom or landing or it may appear, around window frames and lintels as it trickles down the wall it can run along horizontal timber beams etc.

-Solid walls are more suspectable to wind-driven rain penetrating the inside of the walls
+Solid walls can be more suspectable to wind-driven rain & penetrating damp

 Putting concrete render, spray textured paint or cement pointing on this type of wall can completely upset this balance and cause major damp problems.